Frequently asked questions

-They ensure the campaign is conducted fairly and equitably under a strict set of guidelines that give donors confidence in both the charities that benefit and the methods used to solicit.
+The SECC is governed at both the statewide and local level, ensuring that the campaign is conducted fairly and equitably under a strict set of guidelines which give donors confidence in both the charities that benefit and the methods used to solicit.

-At the state level, a committee of state employees called the State Policy Committee provides governance and oversight.
-Four members are appointed by the Governor and three each by the Lieutenant Governor and the Comptroller of Public Accounts.
+At the state level, a committee of state employees called the State Policy Committee (SPC) provides governance and oversight.
+Three members are appointed by the Governor and three each by the Lt.
+Governor and the Comptroller of Public Accounts.
 They are responsible for a campaign plan, a budget and ensuring the eligibility of statewide organizations.
-The SPC also hires a State Campaign Manager to administer the campaign.
+The SPC also hires a state campaign manager to administer the campaign.

 How does your contribution find its way to a charity?